Jan 21, 2015 Robin West

 There is, to be clear, no claim in this article to tackle the intentionalist view in its sophisticated form(s); Solum aims instead to refute what he calls a “folk theory” of meaning.
 As I’ve said, I think he achieves much more.
 Even those who do not share his intuitions about the presence of communication by SAITA are well advised to grapple seriously with his Chinese Intersection thought experiment.

-Jeremy Waldron, What is Natural Law Like?, N.Y.U.
-Working Paper Series (2012), available at SSRN.
+N.Y.U.
+Working Paper Series (2012), available at

 Seldom do I come across a jurisprudence article that uses a simple shift in framing to place an old topic in a completely new light.
 “What is Natural Law Like?” by Jeremy Waldron prompted questions about natural law that had not occurred to me in two decades of following the subject.
-The standard ways of discussing the topic cover the natural law tradition, starting with Aquinas and moving to the present; take up what qualifies a theory as “natural law,” usually a claim of objective principles; elaborate on the debate between natural law and legal positivism; and lay out the positions of various “natural law” theorists, including John Finnis, Ronald Dworkin, and others.1 Much of this territory is familiar and well-worn.
+The standard ways of discussing the topic cover the natural law tradition, starting with Aquinas and moving to the present; take up what qualifies a theory as “natural law,” usually a claim of objective principles; elaborate on the debate between natural law and legal positivism; and lay out the positions of various “natural law” theorists, including John Finnis, Ronald Dworkin, and others.
+Much of this territory is familiar and well-worn.

 Waldron starts with a standard question, “what is a law of nature?”, but immediately adds a twist by positing, “we should expect natural law to be law-like.
-It should be like law.”2 This seems innocuous as he states it, but it quickly produces unusual implications.
+It should be like law.”
+This seems innocuous as he states it, but it quickly produces unusual implications.

 Waldron insists that natural law must possess the basic qualities of “law” or it does not qualify for the label.
-“It must be the sort of thing that can order human affairs in the forceful way law does.”5 This produces five criteria: 1) it must impose requirements and prohibitions (be deontic); 2) it must be understood as enforceable in some sense; 3) it must be supported by ancillary principles (fairness, culpability, etc.); 4) it must be separate from ethics and morality; and 5) there must be shared recognition.6
+“It must be the sort of thing that can order human affairs in the forceful way law does.”
+This produces five criteria: 1) it must impose requirements and prohibitions (be deontic); 2) it must be understood as enforceable in some sense; 3) it must be supported by ancillary principles (fairness, culpability, etc.); 4) it must be separate from ethics and morality; and 5) there must be shared recognition.

 Waldron uses each requirement as a point of departure for wide-ranging and complex discussions that cannot be summarized here.
 Instead I will focus on aspects of three requirements (2, 4, and 5), which I found particularly thought-provoking, though additional nuggets of insight are scattered throughout his analysis.

-Waldron introduces the discussion of enforceability with a claim: “It has long been considered part of law’s inherent character that it be enforceable.”7 He acknowledges that this usually refers “to availability of coercive practices or institutions,”8 but sets this aside to take up a different angle.
-He inquires about “the sense of its being appropriate, or at least not inappropriate, to uphold a given norm with force,”9 which leads to issues surrounding the proper level of punishment.
+Waldron introduces the discussion of enforceability with a claim: “It has long been considered part of law’s inherent character that it be enforceable.”
+He acknowledges that this usually refers “to availability of coercive practices or institutions,” but sets this aside to take up a different angle.
+He inquires about “the sense of its being appropriate, or at least not inappropriate, to uphold a given norm with force,” which leads to issues surrounding the proper level of punishment.
 His discussion is fascinating, but an unaddressed question lingering in the background is who or what is supposed to uphold the norm.
 Waldron divorced the issue of the appropriateness of applying force from the mechanism.
 Is natural law sufficiently law-like when it is appropriate to apply coercive force but there is no possibility of it happening?
 This is a critical question because if the answer is negative, then what makes natural law law, it seems, is the prospect of divine punishment (or some substitute), which brings us back to the original understanding.

 Waldron uses the separability of natural law from ethics and morality to clarify several points about the relations between positive law, conventional morality, and objective (or critical) morality.
 He also shows various respects in which ethics, morality, and law are not coextensive.
 Ethics addresses personal values and virtue, some of which are purely self-regarding, whereas law is other-regarding and deontic.
 Morality encompasses a range of normative evaluation, whereas law is more narrowly rule-like and preemptory.
 Waldron suggests that, rather than a total separation, natural law is a subset of objective morality.

-With respect to the fifth requirement, Waldron argues that people generally must be able to recognize natural law because “It rules us; it orders what we do to and with one another; therefore it must be something we share and know that we share.”10 The answer in classical theory was that people know natural law through natural inclinations or reason, or because it is self-evident (at least to the wise or thoughtful), though various limitations and perversions can interfere with its recognition.
+With respect to the fifth requirement, Waldron argues that people generally must be able to recognize natural law because “It rules us; it orders what we do to and with one another; therefore it must be something we share and know that we share.”
+The answer in classical theory was that people know natural law through natural inclinations or reason, or because it is self-evident (at least to the wise or thoughtful), though various limitations and perversions can interfere with its recognition.
 Waldron acknowledges that the fact of disagreement is a major objection raised against natural law.
-“If Aquinas is wrong about the self-evidence of natural law propositions or wrong about the degree of deference that is required to convince people of their self-evidence, then different people may accept different norms that are at odds with one another, and different wise men may try to convince people of different conclusions so far as the chains of self-evident reasoning available only to them are concerned.”11 Disagreement in itself does not mean objective principles do not exist, as natural law theorists have argued.
+“If Aquinas is wrong about the self-evidence of natural law propositions or wrong about the degree of deference that is required to convince people of their self-evidence, then different people may accept different norms that are at odds with one another, and different wise men may try to convince people of different conclusions so far as the chains of self-evident reasoning available only to them are concerned.”
+Disagreement in itself does not mean objective principles do not exist, as natural law theorists have argued.
 However, by asserting that people generally must recognize it if it is to count as law, as Waldron does, then it would seem to follow that it must be broadly recognized (or at least recognizable) via reasoned reflection across cultures.
 This is a demanding requirement.

 In the final part of his essay, Waldron takes what resembles a sociological turn, or arrives at a position that could be explained naturalistically, though he holds to natural law.
 It bears quoting in full: